Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Dear [Hiring Manager’s Name],

 I am writing to convey my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As an extremely skilled and experienced [Your profession], I believe I would make the ideal choice to be considered for this job.
+As a highly skilled and experienced professional in [Your field] I believe that I’d be an ideal candidate for this position.

 Sincerely,